jasperanders/oForest/README.md

 This is the quick setup guide to creating the oForest deployment environment.
 To get started, make sure you match the following **requirements**.

 - [ ] `ssh` access to an Ubuntu 22.04 server with a static IP address.
 Make sure no firewall blocks in- or outbound traffic to your server.
 Especially make sure the ports 80 (HTTP), 443 (HTTPS) and 22 (SSH) are not blocked.
+- [ ] A domain that points to your IP address.
+And that has a wildcard DNS resolution, i.e. all traffic from `*.your_domain.com` will be routed to your IP.
 - [ ] An account and empty project group on [GitLab](https://gitlab.com).
 - [ ] Have [Ansible](https://ansible.com/) installed on your local computer, you can find an installation guide [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 - [ ] Be familiar with Git